dkelsey/dkelsey.github.io/content/posts/i-think-its-like-this.md

 ## I see a recurring pattern in organizations

-1. One hero, with skills and tallent, tackels the hard problems.
+1. One hero, with skills and talent, tackles the hard problems.
-2. They are successfull at first, for a while.
+2. They are successful at first, for a while.
 3. The continue to get more and more thrown at them.
 4. Eventually, they max out; they can't do more, they are spending all their time "servicing interrupts".